-While we're on the topic of dancers whose hips I am envious of, here is Zizi Moustafa, and while we're on the topic of 60s hair, here's Azza Sharif dancing to a really cute song that's sort of about the wisdom of cutting loose now and then (if I can sum it up very shortly).
+While we're on the topic of dancers whose hips I am envious of, here is Zizi Moustafa and Azza Sherif, and while we're on the topic of 60s hair, here's Soaud Hosny playing an almeh singing and dancing to a really cute song that's sort of about the wisdom of cutting loose now and then (if I can sum it up very shortly.
+Also, Taheya Karioka plays her mom in this film ^_^).

 At the other end of the scale from Soheir, in terms of the stage persona they were known for, is Fifi Abdou.
 She is still around, and is known for her shimmies and brazenness.
 Although she insists she isn't an Almeh (singular of Awalim) many of my teachers have pointed to her as an example of someone who dances like one.
 She also acted quite a bit, and sometimes played somewhat unsavory characters.
 She has an air of being in-charge and is an icon for anyone who wants to cultivate that power in their own dancing (or personality).
 You can even find bags and T-shirts with "what would Fifi do?" printed on them!
 If you're looking for the definition of a Ma3lema (boss-lady), she's your gal.

 Mona Said is another very powerful dancer from this time frame, who also owned a gym, and I can only describe her style as extreme abandon under precise control.
 Ranya Renee and Lotus Niraja have both studied with her.
-She is still teaching and I believe she DID come up through the Awalim tradition, as did Aida Nour (there are two clips in her name).
+She and Aida .
+Nour may have come up from the awalim system, depending on who you ask, but Lucy for sure did.